7 Urgent Steps to Take When Your Facebook Account Gets Hacked

 Maybe you didn’t log out and the next person took a peek.
 Or maybe someone was playing with your phone and scrolled through your account.

-With this kind of ‘hack’, you can simply change your password and add a screen lock to your phone.
+With this kind of “hack,” you can simply change your password and add a screen lock to your phone.

-But if you were specifically targeted, or your data was part of the massive Facebook data breach, you need extra security measures.
+But if you were specifically targeted, or your data was part of a massive Facebook data breach, you need extra security measures.

-To figure out if you’ve been hacked, you can visit this Facebook Help Center page.
-Scroll to the bottom and, as long as you’re logged in, you should see a blue box at the bottom of the page.
+To figure out if you’ve been hacked, you can visit HaveIBeenPwned.

-If you were not affected by Facebook’s recent security breach, this is what you’ll see when you visit the page:

-Based on what we’ve learned so far, your Facebook account has not been impacted by this security incident.
-If we find more Facebook accounts were impacted, we will reset their access tokens and notify those accounts.

-If you can still log in, go to Settings > Security and Log In.
+If you can still log in, go to Settings > Security and Login.
 Look at the last devices you’ve logged in from, and check if any are unfamiliar.

 You can also cross-check the dates to see which of those log-ins were (not) you.

-For example, a log-in, while you were asleep, is a dead giveaway.
+For example, a log-in while you were asleep is a dead giveaway.

+If anything appears suspicious, click the Log Out of All Sessions option in the lower right-hand corner and immediately move to Step 3: Change Your Password.

 If you can’t log in, it means the hacker changed your password, which shows potentially malicious intent.

 Talk to a trusted Facebook friend.
-Ask them to log into their account and click on yours:
+Ask them to log in to their account and click on yours:

 - Has your name, profile picture, or email changed?